kalebheitzman/moodle-filter_autotranslate/README.md

   - `timereviewed`: For review tracking.

 #### Table: `mdl_filter_autotranslate_hid_cids`
 - **Purpose**: Maps hashes to course IDs to track which courses contain a specific tagged string.
 This enables the manage page to filter translations by course ID, showing only translations relevant to a specific course.
+Only populated for `lang = 'other'` records.
 - **Fields**:
   - `hash` (VARCHAR(10), not null): The hash of the translatable string (e.g., `9UoZ3soJDz`).
   - `courseid` (BIGINT(10), not null): The ID of the course where the string appears (e.g., `5`).